tarun00300/Backend-Application/README.md

 Thank you very much!

 ## Main Task
 Develop a first version of the products module.
-Should be possible to fetch all the products, add a new one, delete it and edit existing ones.
+Should be possible to fetch all the products, fetch a single product, add a new one, delete it and edit existing ones.
 All the requirements are described in the mockup images and should be derived from it.
 ### Database View
 ![Database View](images/database_view.jpg)
 ### Create/Edit View